ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 GitHub has updated [the page template used to list Commits on a repository](https://github.blog/changelog/2024-12-12-refreshed-pull-request-commits-page-now-generally-available/).
 Central to this experience is an interactive list component that I was responsible for architecting.
 This work was done alongside input from [James Scholes](https://dragonscave.space/@jscholes), whose guidance was instrumental to the effort’s success.

 An interactive list is [a construct that’s more commonplace on desktop applications than the web](https://github.com/w3c/aria/wiki/Proposal%3A-Interactive-Lists#examples-for-interactive-lists).
-That does not mean its approach is forbidden from be used for web experiences, however.
+That does not mean its approach is forbidden from being used for web experiences, however.

 ## What concerns does an interactive list address?